Harry45/Harry45.github.io/travel/Europe.md

 {% include image.html url="Lindau_Press_Good.jpg" caption="Press talk on artificial intelligence in Lindau - from left to right: Yuan-sen Ting and Arrykrishna Mootoovaloo (young scientists), Turing-Award winner Vinton Cerf, Joachim Müller-Jung, head of the FAZ’s science/nature division, Prof. Rainer Blatt, 1 of 2 scientific chairmen and Mario Krenn from the Vienna Center for Quantum Science and Technology." width=520 align="left" %}

 <p align="justify">I was one of the 400 participants who got selected to attend the 66<sup>th</sup> <a href="http://www.lindau-nobel.org/">Lindau Nobel Laureate</a> Meeting in Germany.
-This meeting also gathered 31 Nobel Prize winners and we had the opportunity to meet them and discuss various topics in a rather informal fashion.I also took part in several events such as the Africa Outreach Breakfast and another one which was on Excellence in Science and Sports.
+This meeting also gathered 31 Nobel Prize winners and we had the opportunity to meet them and discuss various topics in a rather informal fashion.
+I also took part in several events such as the Africa Outreach Breakfast and another one which was on Excellence in Science and Sports.
 Moreover, I had the opportunity to visit <a href="http://www.conti-online.com/generator/www/start/com/en/index_en.html">Continental</a> where I learnt about how Machine Learning techniques are being tested for car braking systems.
 Moreover, there was a discussion on Challenges and Opportunities in Big Data. </p>

 <p align="justify"> In addition, I took part in a Press Talk along with Vint Cerf, Google's Vice President and Chief Internet Evangelist.
 This event was organised by <a href="http://www.faz.net/">FAZ</a> (Frankfurter Allgemeine Zeitung) and was based mostly on how Artificial Intelligence might affect our life.</p>